bitcoinops/bitcoinops.github.io/_topics/en/multipath-payments.md

     receiver.

-  - *Base-AMP* which simply sends multiple payments all using to the same hash and assumes the receiver will only claim the payment (releasing the hash preimage and allowing generation of a provable receipt) if the full amount is received.
+  - *Base-AMP* which simply sends multiple payments all using to the same hash and assumes the receiver will wait until the full amount is received before claiming the payment (releasing the hash preimage and allowing generation of a provable receipt).
 It's also possible for third-parties who see multiple payments using the same hash to assume they're part of the same true payment.

 ## Optional.
 Produces a Markdown link with either "[title][]" or